finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Enhanced boolean card property data type

 ## Current Sprint
-- Add rate limit for how often to update allCards and allSets
+- Replace autoUpdate with autoUpdateRate to set how often to update allCards and allSets
-  - Also set up to update immediately instead of on next load
+  - Also reload updates immediately instead of on next startup
+  - Show option to delete game when you fail to load it
 - Enhance Cards Explorer
 - Enhance object card property data type
 - Add identifiers for object card property data types